mercadolibre/mobile-dependencies_whitelist/README.md

 ```

 **Your module's build.gradle**
-You don't need the releases configurations anymore (remove them).
+You don't need the releases nor experimental configurations anymore (remove them).

     publisher.releasesRepository.url = [YOUR MAVEN RELEASES REPO URL]
     publisher.releasesRepository.username = [YOUR USERNAME]
     publisher.releasesRepository.password = [YOUR PASSWORD]

+    publisher.experimentalRepository.url = [YOUR MAVEN SNAPSHOTS REPO URL]
+    publisher.experimentalRepository.username = [YOUR USERNAME]
+    publisher.experimentalRepository.password = [YOUR PASSWORD]

+You just need the groupId, version and artifactId configuration:

+    publisher.groupId = [YOUR GROUPID FOR MAVEN]
+    publisher.artifactId = project.name // Or whatever...
+    publisher.version = [YOUR LIBRARY VERSION]

 **What if my project.name is not the same as my artifactId ?**
 To be able to integrate with bintray, we use the bintray gradle plugin from jfrog (added in the classpath).